KANSAS666/mvc-app-car-store/README.md

 - Other tools: EntityFrameworkCore
 ## Usage
 - To add a new car, navigate to the "Add Car" page and fill out the form
-- To view all cars, go to the "Cars" page
+- To view all cars, go to the "Car List" page
 - To edit a car, click the "Details" button next to the car you want to update then fill out the form and click the "Update" button
 - To delete a car, click the "Delete" button next to the car you want to remove
 ## Contact